okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/ApplicationApi.md

 # **RevokeOAuth2TokensForApplication**
 > void RevokeOAuth2TokensForApplication (string appId)

-Revoke All OAuth 2.0 Tokens for Application
+Revoke all OAuth 2.0 Tokens

 Revokes all tokens for the specified application